Tahazee/Weak-segmentation/README.md

-# Weakly Supervised Road Segmentation with U-Net
+# strongly Supervised Road Segmentation with U-Net

 A computer vision project exploring **weakly supervised semantic segmentation** for road scenes using a **U-Net architecture with a ResNet34 encoder**.